War-Brokers-Mods/WBM/README.md

     How to find game location:<br />
     ![how to find game location](./images/local_files.png)

-    The folder structure should look like this after unzipping file:
+    The folder structure should look like this after unzipping the file:

     ```
     WarBrokers/
     ├── BepInEx/
     │   ├── core/
-    │  └ other files...
+    │   └── other files...
     └ other files...
     ```

-3. If you are using Linux or MacOS, you must also perform the following setup:
+3.  **If you are using Linux or MacOS**, you must also perform the following setup:

     1. make `run_bepinex.sh` executable: `chmod u+x run_bepinex.sh`
     2. Add launch option